aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-hyperlinks-images/build-doc-insert-image/_index.md

 ### Q2: How do I download Aspose.Note for Java?

-A2: You can download Aspose.Note for Java from the official [download page](https://releases.aspose.com/note/java/).
+A2: You can download Aspose.Note for Java from the [download page](https://releases.aspose.com/note/java/).

 ### Q3: Is there a free trial available for Aspose.Note for Java?

-A3: Yes, you can get a free trial from the [official website](https://releases.aspose.com/).
+A3: Yes, you can get a free trial from the [website](https://releases.aspose.com/).

 ### Q4: Where can I get support for Aspose.Note for Java?